-Policy choices will need to be made that will mix intermittent energies generated by RETs with other steady sources of energy, which could be RET-based or conventional energybased. consumers will base their ultimate choice of energy sources not just on the costs of supply alone, but rather on a combination of price competitiveness and the costs of integrating the new sources into current modes of operation, along with environmental and social considerations (IPCC, 2011).
+Policy choices will need to be made that will mix intermittent energies generated by RETs with other steady sources of energy, which could be RET-based or conventional energy-based.

 3. Job creation and poverty reduction through RETs

 The current state of underdeveloped energy infrastructure in developing countries could be partially remedied through the use of RETs.
 Not only could RETs potentially help reduce energy poverty; they could also reduce social inequalities through the creation of new jobs in their application.
 Germany, for example, created 40,000 new jobs in the RE sector (particularly for electricity) between 1990 and 2002, and these are projected to increase to 250,000-350,000 by 2050 (Holm, 2005).
 Some of the main barriers to greater market penetration of RETs in developing countries are the lack of trained installers/service craftsmen and an absence of national standards/testing facilities, all of which have the potential to create jobs if training opportunities are provided.
 For example, it has been estimated that if South Africa were to use RETs in generating just 15 per cent of its total electricity by 2020, a total of 36,400 new jobs could be created without reducing employment in the coal-based electricity sectors (AGAMA Energy, 2003).
 It is estimated that other RETs, such as solar water heating and sustainable biomass production, have greater potential for direct job creation, the latter being particularly labour-intensive (Holm, 2005).
 More generally, simply the provision of greater access to energy through RETs would help to improve the income-generating capacity of the poor in three important ways: by creating new income-generating opportunities (such as working on electrical machinery), improving efficiency and productivity of existing opportunities (such as replacing manual tailoring with electric tailoring machines) making them more profitable, and, finally, reducing the time spent on existing chores such as women's daily collection of fuelwood for cooking (Practical Action, 2010).